jamesgardner1421/MaurerGroupDocs/src/home.md

 ## Contributing

 This book was created using [mdBook](https://rust-lang.github.io/mdBook/).
-Additional pages can be created by adding a new entry into the `SUMMARY.md` file.
+Each page corresponds to a separate markdown file.
-This will create a blank markdown file where you can include your contribution.
+Additional pages can be created by adding a new entry into the `SUMMARY.md` file and creating a new markdown file.